 Instead of moping around that special needs kid and reminding him/her of his disabilities, we need to flip our perspective.
 Let them know they have wings, and they can fly!

 Whether you are a parent or a teacher, you must train yourself if you interact with a special needs student.
-These students have varying needs, behavioral patterns, versatile talents, and challenges.
+These students have varying needs, behavioural patterns, versatile talents, and challenges.

 This is why employing apps, and other virtual tools for customizing your approach is pretty beneficial.
-These apps will help you customize your behavior according to students’ needs.
+These apps will help you customize your behaviour according to students’ needs.

 Students with special needs can also use these apps to enhance their lifestyle, education, and career.
 Let’s check out some of the best apps available in the market: